How to Record YouTube Audio with Audacity [2026]

 • Click Stop when the recording is finished.

-• Use the Selection Tool (I-beam icon) to highlight unwanted sections.
+• Trim unwanted parts: Use the Selection Tool (I-beam icon) to highlight sections, then press Delete.

-• Go to Effects > Noise Reduction and adjust the settings to remove background noise.
+• Enhance audio quality: Use Effects > Noise Reduction to remove background noise.
+Use Equalization or Compressor to improve clarity.

-• Click File > Export and select your preferred format (MP3, WAV, etc.).
+• Export final file: Click File > Export and choose your preferred format (MP3, WAV, etc.).
+MP3 export works out-of-the-box in recent Audacity versions.

 • 0:00 Intro